John D. Odegard School of Aerospace Sciences

 When does camp begin?

-Check in is 3-5pm. on the following dates, with official camp orientation at 5:30 p.m:
+Check-in is 1-5 p.m. on the first day of camp, with official camp orientation at 5:30 p.m.

 When does camp end?